 5. Tech skills

-Pre financial independence, the two most important resources in our life are time and money.
+Pre financial independence, the three most important resources in our life are health, time and money.

 Whilst improving your tech skills may not directly lead to more money, it will almost certainly lead to better performance in your current job, save you hours of time and give you a more confident platform to develop other sources of income.

-I can point you in the direction of the tech tools and resources I plan to use in the hunt for financial independence.
+I can point you in the direction of the tech tools and resources I plan to use during the search for financial independence.

 6. Reviews and recommendations

 Please take a look at my ‘TPP recommends‘ page for some resources which I think you should consider using.

 I will be posting content which gives full in-depth reviews of these resources and others to help make sure we’re all reading the most important books, using the best investment platform and downloading the most helpful applications.